A proof that artificial neural networks overcome the curse of dimensionality in the numerical approximation of Black-Scholes partial differential equations: Introduction

 The remainder of this article is organized as follows.
 In Section 2 we supply several auxiliary results on Monte Carlo approximations (Subsection~\ref{SectionMonteCarlo}), affine functions (Subsection~\ref{SectionAffine}), SDEs (Subsections~\ref{SectionMomentEstimates}--\ref{SectionAffineSDE}), and viscosity solutions for PDEs (Subsection~\ref{SectionExistenceOfViscosity}).
-These auxiliary results are then used in Section \ref{approximationSection} to establish the approximation result for ANNs illustrated in Theorem~\ref{thm:intro} above.
-In particular, we prove in Theorem~\ref{cont_NN_approx} in Section \ref{approximationSection} the main result approximation result of this article.
-In Section~\ref{blackScholesSubsection} we illustrate the application of Theorem~\ref{cont_NN_approx} in the case of the Black-Scholes PDE with different payoff functions.
+These auxiliary results are then used in Section \ref{approximationSection} to establish that ANNs can approximate the solutions of Kolmogorov PDEs with affine linear drift and diffusion functions without suffering under the curse of dimensionality.
+In particular, we prove in Theorem~\ref{cont_NN_approx} in Section \ref{approximationSection} the main approximation result of this article.
+In Section~\ref{blackScholesSubsection} we illustrate the application of Theorem~\ref{cont_NN_approx} in the case of the Black-Scholes PDE with different payoff functions such as, basket call options in Subsection~\ref{SectionCall}, basket put options in Subsection~\ref{SectionPut}, call on max options in Subsection~\ref{SectionCallOnMax}, and call on min options in Subsection~\ref{SectionCallOnMin}.